axelarnetwork/axelar-contract-deployments/sui/README.md

 node sui/generate-keypair.js
 ```

-Set `PRIVATE_KEY=[suiprivkey...]` in your `.env` file.
+Set `PRIVATE_KEY="suiprivkey..."` in your `.env` file.
 Other private key types are supported via `--privateKeyType` and `--signatureScheme` flags.

-If you want to run against a local Sui network, then create a `local.json` config containing:
+If you want to run against a local Sui network, then create a `axelar-chains-config/info/local.json` config containing:

 ```bash
 {